cmuir363/http-server/README.md

-This repo contains the source code for a simple http-server
+This repo contains the source code for a simple http-server.